dragonflydb/documentation/docs/cloud/cloud.md

 # Dragonfly Cloud

-Dragonfly Cloud is a fully managed in-memory datastore service that is fully compatible with Redis, ValKey and Memcached APIs.
+Dragonfly Cloud is a fully managed in-memory datastore service that is compatible with Redis, ValKey and Memcached APIs.
 Dragonfly Cloud is designed to be easy to use, cost efficient, highly available, and secure.

-To create a Dragonfly Cloud data store visit [Data Stores](./datastores).
+To create a Dragonfly Cloud data store visit [Data Stores](/docs/cloud/datastores.md).